rfuzzo/MWSE/docs/source/apis/tes3.md

 ### `tes3.transferInventory`
 <div class="search_terms" style="display: none">transferinventory</div>

 Moves all the items in one reference's inventory to another.
+Both `to` and `from` objects will be cloned.
+The function will update the GUI for the `to` and `from` references.
+This function preserves the `tes3itemData` of the transferred items and handles leveled lists.

 ```lua
 local transferred = tes3.transferInventory({ from = ..., to = ..., playSound = ..., limitCapacity = ..., reevaluateEquipment = ..., equipProjectiles = ..., checkCrime = ... })